anupmehta2010/Tachometer/README.md

 ### STL Files Included

-- **`Tachometer_Case.stl`** - Open case for the tachometer project where lcd display and the arduino nano on perfboard is mounted.
+- **`tachometer_case.stl`** - Open case for the tachometer project where lcd display and the arduino nano on perfboard is mounted.

 ### Print Settings